DaxiaK/MyDiary/README.md

 ## known issue

 ~~* Some problem for selecting image file on Xiaomi~~
 * requesting permissions dialog fail on HTC D820t [API 23], HUAWEI honor 7i [API 22]

+## Plan

+Some function will be implemented later ,but some user is asking about them.
+If you want to help this project , you can select them first and let me know:

+1. order for topic , memo (use  MemoEntry.COLUMN_ORDER & TopicEntry.COLUMN_ORDER)
+2. page curl effect in calendar(ref: [1](https://github.com/harism/android_page_curl) [2](http://blog.csdn.net/aigestudio/article/details/42678541) )
+3. Implments search in MainActivity , ContactsActivity
+4. load contacts from phone
+5. Add password (4 number , save it in sharedpreference after decoding)

 ## Use case